Errors and Warnings¶

 Results in at runtime (not when Verilated):

-This is because the signals keep toggling even with out time passing.
+This is because the signals keep toggling even without time passing.
 Thus to prevent an infinite loop, the Verilated executable gives the DIDNOTCONVERGE error.

 Next, run Verilator with